laxton History, Family Crest & Coats of Arms

 The origins of the laxton name come from when the Anglo-Saxon tribes ruled over Britain.
 The name laxton was originally derived from a family having lived in the region of Laxton. laxton is a habitation names from the broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Laxton Castle is a late 11th- or early 12th-century Motte-and-bailey medieval castle located north of the village.
+The surname laxton was first found in Laxton, a small village in the civil parish of Laxton and Moorhouse which dates back to the Domesday Book where it was first listed as Laxintone, and probably came from Anglo-Saxon Leaxingtun, which literally meant "farmstead or estate of the people of a man called Leaxa."
+Laxton Castle is a late 11th- or early 12th-century Motte-and-bailey medieval castle located north of the village.
 Laxton Hall was originally built as a three-gabled brick manor house in the 1400s.
 Laxton is also a village and civil parish in the East Riding of Yorkshire, but this latter village has remained small over the years.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname laxton include Laxton, Laxington, Lexton and others.

 Early Notables of the laxton family (pre 1700)